galsang/ABCNN/README.md

 - ABCNN-2
 - ABCNN-3

+### Note:
-Note that implementation is now only focusing on PI task with [MSRP(Microsoft Research Paraphrase)](https://www.microsoft.com/en-us/download/details.aspx?id=52398) corpus.
+- Implementation is now only focusing on PI task with [MSRP(Microsoft Research Paraphrase)](https://www.microsoft.com/en-us/download/details.aspx?id=52398) corpus.
-Because the original corpus doesn't have a validation set, **msr_paraphrase_dev.txt** was made by extracting 400 random cases from the training data as the article suggests.
+- Because the original corpus doesn't have a validation set, **msr_paraphrase_dev.txt** was made by extracting 400 random cases from the training data as the article suggests.

 ## Specification
 - **preprocess.py**: preprocess MSRP data and import word2vec to use.